larseggert/moderation/draft-ecahc-moderation.md

 The ombudsteam has strict rules of confidentiality.
 If a moderation case overlaps with an ombudsteam case, confidential information MUST NOT be shared between the teams.

+## Relation to the IETF LLC

+The Board of Directors of the IETF Administration LLC (IETF LLC) has fiduciary duty for the overall organization, which includes the duty to protect the organization from legal risk that may arise from illegal, vulgar, or manifestly harassing behavior of IETF participants.

+This protection MAY include the need for the LLC to take emergency moderation actions.
+These emergency actions are expected to be extremely rare, of temporary nature, and the indicdents that required them SHOULD be immediately raised with the moderator team to let them determine any follow-up or more permanent moderation action.
+These incidents and the taken emergency action SHOULD also be communitated to the IETF community.

 # Changes to Existing RFCs